Compact Complex Surfaces of Locally Conformally Flat Type: Elliptic Surfaces

-\beg{thm} If an elliptic surface admits a locally conformally flat metric then it is minimal, also its Euler characteristic and signature vanishes.
-Moreover it has to be a torus bundle over a surface of genus $g$ outside the multiple fibers. \end{thm} \beg{proof} The signature of $E(n,g)_{p_1\cdots p_k}$ is computed to be $\tau=-8n$, see \cite{gs}.
-If we assume that there exists a LCF metric, then signature has to vanish and $n=0$.
-Applying the Theorem \ref{ellipticclassification} we reach to the conclusion that the Euler characteristic $\chi=0$.
+\beg{thm} If an elliptic surface admits a locally conformally flat metric then it is minimal, and it has vanishing Euler characteristic and signature.
+Moreover it has to be a torus bundle over a curve, outside the multiple fibers. \end{thm} \beg{proof} The signature of $E(n,g)_{p_1\cdots p_k}$ is computed to be $\tau=-8n$, see \cite{gs}.
+If we assume that there exists an LCF metric, then signature has to vanish and $n=0$.
+Applying the Theorem \ref{ellipticclassification} we reach the conclusion that the Euler characteristic $\chi=0$.
 But this is the Euler characteristics of the fiber bundle: $\chi=\chi(\tn{fiber})\times \chi(\tn{base}) =0$.
 Since a cusp fiber contributes by $2$ and a fishtail fiber contributes by $1$ to the Euler characteristic, there are no singular fibers. \end{proof} \ni {\em Logarithmic tranformation} is a standard way to introduce a multiple fiber.
 Topologically, picking up a lattitute $l$ of a smooth fiber, multiplying with the disc in the base, replacing the solid torus by another solid torus which has multiple Seifert fibered central circle is basically what this operation means.
-Note that this does not chance the Euler characteristic.
+Note that this does not change the Euler characteristic.
+It changes the homology class of the fiber.

-Elliptic surfaces based on a rational curve are classified as a product or a Hopf surface, see \cite{bpv} p.196.
-Since the product does not admit LCF metric and Hopf surface is already counted in the first case, we can assume that the genus $g\geq 1$.
-In the list we gave in the previous section, the cases between \ref{elliptic1}-\ref{elliptic4} are elliptic.
+An elliptic surface fibered over a rational curve is either a product or a Hopf surface, see \cite{bpv} p.196.
+Since the product does not admit LCF metric, and the Hopf surface is already counted in the first case, we can assume that the genus $g\geq 1$.
+In the list we gave in the previous section (Lemma \ref{listtheorem1}), the cases between \ref{elliptic1}-\ref{elliptic4} are elliptic except some tori.
 These are the cases to which the results of this section apply.
+This completes the proof of Theorem \ref{listtheorem2}.